Zapatista territories: Governance

 Within the MAREZ, popular assemblies each consisted of around 300 families in which anyone over the age of twelve could participate in decision-making.
 These assemblies strove to reach a consensus, but were willing to fall back to a majority vote.
 The communities formed a federation with other communities to create an autonomous municipality, which formed further federations with other municipalities to create a region.
 Each community had three main administrative structures: (1) the commissariat, in charge of day-to-day administration; (2) the council for land control, which dealt with forestry and disputes with neighboring communities; and (3) the agencia, a community police agency.

 Public services

 After the dissolution of the MAREZ, Subcomandante Moises said in an official statement that the Caracoles (Zapatista community centres) would continue providing their services to locals, but would be "closed to outsiders".

 Education

 The Zapatistas run hundreds of schools with thousands of teachers.
-They are modeled around the principles of democratic education in which students and communities collectively decide on school curriculum and students aren't graded.
+They are modeled around the principles of democratic education in which students and communities collectively decide on school curriculum and students are not graded.